German luge machine at full throttle in Sochi

 Since luge was introduced to the Games in Innsbruck in 1964, German athletes (including the unified East and West German team of that year) have enjoyed a gold rush with 20 (10 men/10 women) out of 28 Olympic singles titles.

-It is not just Vorsprung durch Technik (advancement through technology) that is key; the meticulous planning into Loch's second successive gold medal included analyzing his rivals.
+It is not just Vorsprung durch Technik (advancement through technology) that is key; the meticulous planning into Loch's second successive gold medal included analysing his rivals.

-"(Albert) Demchenko has a very fast sled, but when we analyzed his performance we knew where his weaknesses were: his age, and his athletic ability," Hackl said of the 42-year-old Russian silver medalist.
+"(Albert) Demchenko has a very fast sled, but when we analysed his performance we knew where his weaknesses were: his age, and his athletic ability," Hackl said of the 42-year-old Russian silver medallist.

 The outlook for Germany's rivals is bleak.

-"The Germans always like to be on top," said American women's bronze medalist Erin Hamlin.
+"The Germans always like to be on top," said American women's bronze medallist Erin Hamlin.
 "The Germans are always fast and you can always count on them to bring their A game."

 Team mate Kate Hansen said German lugers were great drivers.